bitrix24/b24restdocs/api-reference/chat-bots/commands/imbot-command-update.md

 {% note warning %}

 It is mandatory to specify the translation array `LANG` for at least RU and EN.
-If there is no phrase for BY, UA, KZ, the default RU phrases will be shown; if there is no phrase in RU, the command will be hidden.
-The same applies to other languages — if there are no phrases, the default EN phrases will be shown; if there is no phrase in EN, the command will be hidden in the public part.
+If there is no phrase for BY, UA, KZ, the default phrases from RU will be shown; if there is no phrase in RU, the command will be hidden.
+The same applies to other languages — if there are no phrases, the default phrases from EN will be shown; if there is no phrase in EN, the command will be hidden in the public part.

 {% endnote %}